631space/631space.github.io/README.md

 COPYRIGHT & TAKEDOWN
 =============================
 PLEASE PLEASE PLEASE create an Issue if you want to get my attention about taking down a game you own.
-I fully understand, just please use the issues, don't sue me.
+I fully understand, just please use the issues, don't sue me!

 FORKING
 ============================